tonywhatever/deb_build4skippy/README.md

 Please note the following:

-I am not a packager nor a coder and using Git is a pain in the neck for me but I think that my very own two deb-pkgs are more up to date and far more debian-conforming in contrast to the available packages from the usual debian repos.
+I am not an official debian-packager nor a coder and using Git is a pain in the neck for me.
+However I think that my very own two deb-pkgs are more up to date and far more debian-conforming in contrast to the available packages from the usual debian repos.

 Goal: